sebastiantoh/tp/docs/UserGuide.md

 Examples:
 * `reminder add c/2 m/Send follow-up email d/2020-10-30 15:00` Adds a reminder associated with the 2nd contact that is scheduled for 30th October 2020 3PM, with the message `Send follow-up email`

+#### Editing a reminder: `reminder edit`
+Edits an existing reminder in StonksBook.

+Format: `reminder edit INDEX [c/CONTACT_INDEX] [m/MESSAGE] [d/DATETIME]`

+* Edits the reminder at the specified `INDEX`.
+The index refers to the index number shown in the displayed reminder list.
+The index must be a positive integer 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

+Examples:
+* `reminder edit 1 c/2` edits the associated contact of the 1st reminder to be the second contact in the displayed contact list.
+* `reminder edit 3 m/Follow up call d/2020-11-28 13:00` edits the message and scheduled date of the 3rd reminder to be "Follow up call" and "28th November 2020, 1PM" respectively.

 #### Listing all reminders: `reminder list`

 Shows a list of all reminders created, sorted in increasing order based on the date the reminder is scheduled.